SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 2. Under **Quick links** click **Roles**.

-3. In the **Global roles** tab, select the role which is already assigned for your username.
+3. In the **Global roles** tab, select the role to which permissions are to be provided.

-4. Set all available permissions for **Digital Twin** in the "Permissions" section by selecting the following checkboxes:
+4. Set all available permissions for **Digital Twin** in the "Permissions" section.

+5. Enable access to the DTM application by selecting the following checkboxes:

 	* Under **Application access**, select "Digital Twin".